pytroll/fogpy/doc/source/quickstart.rst

 We start with the PyTroll package *satpy*.
 This package provide all functionalities to import and calibrate a MSG scene from HRIT files.
-Therefore you should make sure that mpop is properly configured and all environment variables like *PPP_CONFIG_DIR* are set and the HRIT files are in the given search path.
+Therefore you should make sure that satpy is properly configured and all environment variables like *PPP_CONFIG_DIR* are set and the HRIT files are in the given search path.
 For more guidance look up in the `satpy`_ documentation